zeroc00I/TwitterToTelegram/README.md

 # TwitterToTelegram
 -------------
-- In "Configurations" file
-Here, you just have to change filling with your personal settings
+- In "Configurations" file, you just have to change filling with your personal settings

 - Crontab file
 In order to check any minute if there is some update on monitored twitter accounts, you can insert a crontab file in your machine